KamauGilbert/financial_inclusion_in_africa/README.md

 ## Financial Inclusion in Africa: A Machine Learning Journey

-This project was part of a [Zindi competition](https://zindi.africa/competitions/financial-inclusion-in-africa), aimed at promoting financial inclusion in Africa.
+This project was part of a [Zindi Knowledge competition](https://zindi.africa/competitions/financial-inclusion-in-africa), aimed at promoting financial inclusion in Africa.

 ### Project Objective
 The primary goal of the competition was to build a machine learning model capable of predicting which individuals are most likely to have or use a bank account, using tabular data.

 ### Focus of My Work
-While contributing to the competition, my main objective was to learn and demonstrate how to deploy a machine learning model on Google Cloud Platform (GCP).
+While contributing to the competition, my main objective was to learn and demonstrate how to deploy a machine learning model on Google Cloud Platform (GCP) and not competing for first place.
+You could however use this repo as a basis to start engaging in this particular project offered by Zindi.
 This project became a comprehensive learning experience, encompassing:

 - **Data Cleaning and Exploratory Data Analysis (EDA):** Understanding the dataset and preparing it for modeling.
 - **Feature Engineering:** Creating meaningful features to enhance model performance.